drreynolds/smuhpc-workshop/source/session_7.rst

       3 25

    However, since I do not know how to use R, all of the following examples will only be in Matlab or Python.
+Of course, if you are more familiar with R, you are welcome to attempt the remainder of this session with that instead of Matlab or Python.

 Now that we've seen a simple approach for loading an array into Matlab and Python, we can move on to functions for reading the larger